Manage Users, Groups, and Roles

 SUCCESS: User tcrawford set

-Create an External User, Using Group-Based Role-Assignment, with the CLI
+Create an External User with the CLI Using Group-Based Role Assignment

-To create an external user with a group-based role-assignment, use the user-manage command as follows:
+To create an external user with a group-based role assignment, use the user-manage command as follows:

 /opt/couchbase/bin/couchbase-cli user-manage --cluster http://10.143.192.101 \